-Diet Cosmetics Good Food Clears Complexion The best "Beauty Doctor" in the world is a good, pure food.
-Rich, greasy poorly cooked foods will ruin the finest complexion a woman was ever blessed with and all the cosmetics and treatments she may give it will only cover up, not remove the blemishes, The treatment must come from the inside, for the pores of the skin must have the proper food to be healthy.
-A lady living in the West of London, England, writes as follows: 'Grape-Nuts food has done me a world of good.
-Some years ago I fell a victim of a serious illness, which did great damage to my constitution. gave up hope of ever recovering my natural good health until last winter, when tempted to try Grape-Nuts more from a liking for that kind of food than from hope of it doing me good.
-"I found to my surprise after trial of a week or two that I was getting quite plump, my voice much stronger, and my complexion was becoming beautifully clear.
-In fact, since eating Grape-Nuts my friends say I look 10 years younger, and I believe them, as my glass tells me it is true.'
+The best "Beauty Doctor" in the world is a good, pure food.
+Rich, greasy or poorly cooked foods will ruin the finest complexion a woman was ever blessed with and all the cosmetics and treatments she may give it will only cover up, not remove the blemishes.
+The treatment must come from the inside, for the pores of the skin must have the proper food to be healthy.
+A lady living in the West of London, England, writes as follows: "Grape-Nuts food has done me a world of good.
+Some years ago I fell a wictim of a serious illness, which did great damage to my constitution.
+I gave up hope of ever recovering my natural good health until last winter, when tempted to try Grape-Nuts more from a liking for that kind of food than from any hope of it doing me good.
+'I found to my surprise after trial of a week or two that I was getting quite plump, my voice much stronger, and my complexion was becoming beautifully clear.
+In fact, since eating Grape-Nuts my friends say I look 10 years younger, and I believe them, as my glass tells me it is true.
 Name given by the Postum Co., Battle Creek, Mich.
-"There's a Reason" for man lines, whose salary of \$60,000 a year makes him the highest paid rate expert in the world; J. A. Munroe, freight traffic manager of the Union Pacific; Charles J. Lane, first assistant general freight agent Grape - Nuts
+"There's a Reason" for makes him the highest paid rate expert in the world; J. A. Munroe, freight traffic manager of the Union Pacific; Charles J. Lane, first assistant general freight agent The Clock That Had No Hands By HERBERT KAUFMAN.